plastikcam.com Lomo Belair X 6-12

 Handling a

 Lomo Belair X 6-12 is a bit different, but easy once you are used to it, the rest is quite like other folding cameras.
 Loading film is fine.
 Open the camera back and put the film roll into place, the pegs are on bendable plastic, so don't force.
-Same procedure for the take-up spool.
+Same procedure for the take-up spool, the wind knob is retractable.
 Insert the film paper backing into the spool and advance it using the advance device until it's firmly engaged.
 Close the camera back.
 Advance the film via the device, until the appropriate red window will show "1" for 6x6 and 6x9.
 For 6x12 it's the even numbers, 2, 4, ... in the 6x6 window.

 I bought the Belair for the 6x12 format and the Instax back.